transloadit/uppy/website/src/docs/dropbox.md

 ## Options

-The Dropbox plugin has the following configurable options:
+The `@uppy/dropbox` plugin has the following configurable options:

 ```js
 uppy.use(Dropbox, {